Mfikrihaziq/Courtnest/README.md

 ## Target Users

-- Customers: Users who want to browse courts, make bookings, and manage reservations.
+- Customers: Users who want to browse courts and make bookings.

 ## Features and Functionalities